5 Reasons Your In-Store Retail Displays Aren’t Working—and What to do Instead

 Mistake #4: Price points are limited

-The average American spends $155.03 per month on items they had no intention of purchasing when they walked in the door, and it’s only gone up during the pandemic as people grab the practical (hand sanitizer) and the completely impractical (stuck-at-home therapy) before they get to the register.
-While displaying a single product can be visually arresting and make people to stop and look, it may not entice them to actually buy.
+The average American spends $155.03 per month on items they had no intention of purchasing.
+While displaying a single product can be visually arresting and make people stop and look, it may not entice them to actually buy.
 Upsell and cross-sell by featuring a variety of complementary products at different price points.
 The customer unlikely to fork over the money for a designer handbag, for instance, may be able to justify a wallet, phone case or keychain.
 Conversely, the customer who is likely to buy the handbag may also pick up a few other things from the retail display simply because they’re there.
-Display risers, such as those in this image, are one way to vary the height of different types of objects to add visual interest.
+Display risers are one way to vary the height of different types of objects to add visual interest.

 Mistake #5: Nothing has changed

-While it may be tempting to leave well enough alone when a display has performed well, eventually, returning shoppers won’t even notice it anymore.
 To keep people intrigued, freshen retail displays regularly—change out products, update the look, put it somewhere else.
 Merchandising experts suggest at least twice a month for front window displays and weekly for those elsewhere in the store.
-Holidays and changes of season are obvious times to rotate items on display, but you don’t really need a reason, just a schedule and a little imagination.
+Holidays and changes of season are obvious times to rotate items on display.
+However, you don’t really need a reason, just a schedule and a little imagination.